DR-one | BS Microcomp, BIS, ACT, MKI

 • AIU - (forget the app, AIU taken from archive.org of dr-one.com I did in 2000, perhaps Application Interface Utility)

-• BBS - BlackBoard Server - free-form text and combined feeds from other servers, a lot of DDE support
+• BBS - BlackBoard Server - free-form text and combined feeds from other servers

 • CWS - Communications WorkStation - DOS workstation, multi-screen, multi-windowed, multi-protocol emulation